brabster/tw-site/src/pages/articles/2020-05-21-helm-argo/index.md

       args: [ "{{workflow.name}}" ]
 ```

-WHen we try to install this template, we get an error because Helm tries to interpolate the Argo variable `workflow.name`.
+When we try to install this template, we get an error because Helm tries to interpolate the Argo variable `workflow.name`.

 ```
 $ helm install broken-example .